danmayer/danmayer.github.com/ideas.md

 Project Ideas
 ===

+* pre git commit hook spellcheck, cmd-line likely using aspell or something build in osx
 * Sinatra app that just polls mysql slow and displays it with history etc
 * github -> kindle reader format the code for kindle readability and have links / section browsing for the files.
 * remote ping pong pair programming over a shared updated git repo or gist.